 The Olympic Spirit

-This floor has information about the Olympic Village, how athletes live during the games but also how they prepare for events,train, and stay focused.
+This floor has information about the Olympic Village, how athletes live during the games but also how they prepare for events, train, and stay focused.
 Visitors may test themselves on balancing, reaction times, and strength.
 A poster with a large number of Olympic athletes show that they come in all shapes and sizes.

-The Olympic Park in Lausanne
+Visit the Free Olympic Park in Lausanne

-The walkway passes by several sculptures and art related in some way to the Olympic Games.
+The walkway passes by several sculptures and artworks related in some way to the Olympic Games.
 The stairs have the dates of all games with the names of the athletes who had lit the Olympic flame at the opening ceremonies since 1936.

 Eight white pillars lead to the museum entrance – these have the names of the summer and winter games as well as of the presidents of the Olympic committee.